 As of December 31, 2023, the number of Incentive Units for future vesting in awards was 21,296,067, the total common units outstanding as of year end.
 If the baseline equity value is not exceeded as of an annual measurement date, then no portion of annual Incentive Units will be classified as Class C common units for that year and the baseline equity value per common unit will be the same amount as determined upon the prior vesting.
 The Class C units have the same rights as the LP Units, including, without limitation, with respect to partnership distributions and allocations of income, gain, loss and deduction, in all respects, except that liquidating distributions made by the Company to such holder may not exceed the amount of its capital account allocable to such Class C units and such Class C units may not be sold in the public market, until they have converted into LP Units.
-At such time that the amount of the capital account allocable to an LP Unit, such Class C unit shall convert automatically into an LP Unit.
+At such time that the amount of the capital account allocable to a Class C unit is equal to the amount of the capital account allocable to an LP Unit.